 -New York Times bestselling memoirist Jillian Lauren: Some Girls: My Life in a Harem and Everything You Ever Wanted

-“Candid and moving, witty and fierce, MATCHED is addictive reading.”
+“Candid and moving, witty and fierce, SEARCH HISTORY is addictive reading.”